Correlated Quantum Phenomena in Confined Two-Dimensional Hexagonal Crystals: 2D Material Quantum Dots

 and the absorption intensity is proportional to $|A_{k\rightarrow i}|^2$, where $C_i$ and $C_k$ are the expansion coefficients of the corresponding many-body states in the noninteracting basis.
 Only transitions from the ground state to excited states are considered.

-In twisted bilayer TMDs, a small relative twist angle or a slight lattice mismatch between layers produces a long-wavelength interference pattern known as a moiré superlattice\cite{berashevich2011nature,tapashmoire,angeli2021gamma}.
-Within a moiré unit cell, the local atomic registry varies smoothly, leading to spatial modulations of interlayer separation and stacking configuration.
-These variations create an effective periodic potential $\Delta(\mathbf r)$ for charge carriers and excitons, which modifies the electronic band structure, leads to miniband formation, and shifts excitonic energies.

-A particularly striking consequence of a small interlayer twist angle or a finite lattice mismatch in vertically stacked TMDs monolayers is the formation of a long-wavelength moir\'e superlattice \cite{angeli2021gamma}.
-Within each moir\'e unit cell, the local atomic registry varies smoothly, producing spatial modulations in interlayer separation and local stacking order.
-These structural modulations generate an effective periodic confined potential $\Delta(\mathbf{r})$ for charge carriers and excitons, which leads to miniband formation, a modulation of electronic band edges, and significant shifts in excitonic energies.
-This emergent periodic potential provides a pristine, highly tunable platform for exploring spatially quantized electronic states, enhanced many-body interactions, and correlated quantum phenomena in 2D materials \cite{2023fuliang}.
+In twisted bilayer TMDs, a small twist angle or lattice mismatch produces a long-wavelength moir\'e superlattice~\cite{berashevich2011nature,tapashmoire,angeli2021gamma}.
+Within each moir\'e unit cell, the local atomic registry varies smoothly, modulating the interlayer separation and stacking order.
+These spatial modulations act as an effective periodic potential $\Delta(\mathbf r)$ for carriers and excitons, giving rise to minibands, band-edge modulation, and shifts of excitonic energies~\cite{2023fuliang}.
+The single-particle dynamics in such a landscape can be captured by the effective Hamiltonian This emergent periodic potential provides a pristine, highly tunable platform for exploring spatially quantized electronic states, enhanced many-body interactions, and correlated quantum phenomena in 2D materials \cite{2023fuliang}.
 The single-particle dynamics in such a landscape can be captured by the effective Hamiltonian

 where $m^*$ denotes the effective mass of the charge carrier.
 In the limit of a sufficiently deep and parabolic potential minimum, the quadratic term dominates, and the low-energy physics is well approximated by a 2D harmonic oscillator